-You know what, though?
-I sliced them really thinly with a knife by hand for about a year — while standing a foot away from my food processor.
+When I started making these, I’m a little embarrassed to admit that I sliced them really thinly with a knife by hand for about a year — while standing a foot away from my food processor.
 It never occurred to me to use it. *facepalm*

 You can use a slicing blade (what I do) or just toss them in there and pulse until they’re shredded well.

 Either way using a food processor or some kind of gadget that will slice them for you will guarantee you will make these more than once.
 And possibly on a weeknight — they’re that easy.

 Now that I’ve seen the light, I can whip these up so much faster.

 Since these cook up quickly and shrink up quite a bit, you can load that roasting pan full and still get a good toast on them.
 Just toss them around a few times during roasting and roast them longer if you’ve got a full pan.

 If you get ambitious and want to shred more Brussels for later you could always make my Sweet Kale Salad (Costco Copycat) or this Apple and Brussels Sprout Slaw from A Mindfull Mom!
 OR air fry them with this Air Fryer Brussels Sprouts recipe on Vegetarian Mama.